mattgoldspink/grunt-sencha-dependencies/README.md

 Type: `String`
 Default value: undefined

 This should be the string path to your file which contains the `Ext.application` call which initialises your application.
 This should be set relative to the `pageRoot` property.
+If you're running this task against a project generated with Sencha Cmd and you have more than 2 files listed in your app.json js property then you should set this value to be the name of the one which contains your `Ext.application`.

 #### options.senchaDir
 Type: `String`